Why soccer players are demanding change to a calendar that has left them ‘at the limit’ - KESQ

 Molango described the 2025 Club World Cup as “the tipping point” and explained that action had been taken to bring about the “right level” of consultation with the unions and players and to tackle a “physically impossible” calendar.

-It is unclear whether the tournament will be able to go ahead while the legal claim is ongoing.
+Molango, who has a background in sports law, told CNN that he “didn’t know” whether the tournament would be able to go ahead while the legal claim is ongoing.

 Molango also told CNN that the Club World Cup is not being looked at in isolation and that the Super League ruling in December opened the door to “solving issues through collective bargaining.”

-Note: Correction: Updates story attributing comment on Club World Cup’s future to PFA CEO Maheta Molango.